Compare

 3. Update your MCP config

-Replace the Context7 or Deepcon entry in your MCP configuration with Neuledge's MCP server.
+Replace the Context7, Deepcon, or DeepWiki entry in your MCP configuration with Neuledge's MCP server.
 See integrations for editor-specific setup.

 4. Remove the old tool